 Hudson Whiskey Short Stack

-Flavored whiskies always feel like somewhat risky endeavors; at their worst, the balance of the brown liquor gets completely thrown off by distracting and overwhelming added elements.
+Looking for rye whiskey?
+Flavored whiskies always feel like somewhat risky endeavors.
+At their worst, the balance of the whiskey gets completely thrown off by distracting and overwhelming added elements.
 But at their best, these whiskies bring in high-quality ingredients to collaborate seamlessly with the base spirit, yielding an engaging hybrid that’s really fun to drink.
-That last scenario easily describes Short Stack, the recently-rebranded maple rye whiskey from Hudson Distillery in New York.
+That last scenario easily describes Short Stack, the recently rebranded maple rye whiskey from Hudson Distillery in New York.
 The Hudson team ages its rye in both American oak barrels and in barrels previously used to make Vermont maple syrup, and the whiskey pulls in flavors from both vessels, giving it an earthy foundation, a light touch of maple sweetness and pancake-syrup aromas, and that spicy hit you want from a well-crafted rye.

 Templeton Caribbean Rum Cask Rye